Wedge-tailed eagle: Behaviour

 This impressive bird of prey spends much of the day perching in trees, on rocks as well as similar exposed lookout sites such as cliffs from which it has a good view of its surroundings.
-Alternatively, they may sit on the ground for long periods of time or watch from a lower point, such as or termite mounds or anthills.
+Alternatively, they may sit on the ground for long periods of time or watch from a lower point, such as on termite mounds or anthills.
 Now and then, it takes off from its perch to fly low over its territory.
 Especially whilst not breeding, wedge-tailed eagles spends a considerable amount of the day on the wing.
 Wedge-tailed eagles are highly aerial, soaring for hours on end without wingbeat and seemingly without effort, regularly reaching 1800 m and sometimes considerably higher.
 The purpose of soaring has received little specific study in wedge-tailed eagles, but it is likely, as in other accipitrids, in large part for surveying the territory and advertising their presence to other eagles.
 During the intense heat of the middle part of the day, it often soars high in the air, circling up on the thermal currents that rise from the ground below.
 Often when on the wing, it is scarcely visible to the human's naked eye.
 Their keen eyesight extends into ultraviolet bands.
 With a visual perception some three times more acute than those of humans, one of the largest pecten oculi of any bird and an eye roughly as big as a small human's, they may be one of the most sharp-eyed birds in the world.

-The wedge-tailed eagle is a largely sedentary as expected of a raptor dwelling in the subtropics, although they also dwell in the tropics (far northern Australia and New Guinea) as well as in the temperate zone (Tasmania).
+The wedge-tailed eagle is largely sedentary as expected of a raptor dwelling in the subtropics, although they also dwell in the tropics (far northern Australia and New Guinea) as well as in the temperate zone (Tasmania).
 However, juveniles of the species can be quite dispersive.
 In some cases, they have moved to a recorded distance of some 836 to 868 km.
 These extreme movements have been completed within 7 to 8 months after dispersal.
 More typically they move no farther than 200 km or so.
 The adult eagles can also be nomadic, though only in circumstances such as drought conditions.
-In turn this explains the species presence in places they don't breed, even adults.
+In turn this explains the species presence in places they do not breed, even adults.
 In addition to moving for drought in arid zone, also moves in highest part of New South Wales, e.g. the Snowy Mountains, the species often apparently vacates snow-covered alpine zone in winter.
 The small New Guinea population is apparently indistinguishable from the mainland race and so possibly result of recent colonization, although no records exist of migrating wedge-tailed eagles islands past the Torres Straits.
 However, it can be projected from its presence in various offshore islands its capacity for crossing straits ranging up to as far as 50 to 100 km apart.
 One post dispersal young eagle was observed to distribute from Kangaroo Island to the mainland, possibly a regular occurrence.
-Due to their tendency for wandering, some authors class the wedge-tailed eagles as a “partial or irruptive migrant”.
-However, while they are arguably irruptive, it does not fit the mold of a true migrant well since under normal circumstances adults are rather sedentary unless environmental changes force them to move.
+Due to their tendency for wandering, some authors class the wedge-tailed eagles as a "partial or irruptive migrant".
+However, while they are arguably irruptive, it does not fit the mould of a true migrant well since under normal circumstances adults are rather sedentary unless environmental changes force them to move.